ceejbot/galls-law/slides.md

 # [fit] your mistakes?
 # [fit] NOT A PROBLEM.

-^ We have done a bunch of this.
-Clean up where you can.
-SEARCH as example.
+^ You might not understand your service & how your users depend on it!
+What you think of as a bug might be a critical part of somebody's workflow.
+(Search)

 ---

-# [fit] Everything is now
+# [fit] more scaling dials to turn
-# [fit] observable
+# [fit] finer-grained perf data

 ^ Metrics & logging.
 Can scale by multiplication of a smaller piece.
 For us this was a huge win.
+SEARCH.
+CouchDB was sweating.

 ---